tetris245/ULTRAbc/README.md

 Changes for future version

-* Updated the ChatSearchCreateSearchMenu function
+* Updated the ChatSearchCreateSearchMenu function and several functions related to Information Sheet
 * Removed modSDK as it's now integrated in the game code